WebReflection/inotifywait-spawn/README.md

 Because every other project has either problems compiling code in this or that version of NodeJS, or it's been unmaintained for months or years, with growing amount of bugs.

-This project wants to keep it both simple and portable, relying on system [inotifywait](https://linux.die.net/man/1/inotifywait), avoiding any present or future issues with native compiled code, making it easy to bring and work with on ARM and other IoT devices too.
+This project wants to keep it both simple and portable, relying on system [inotifywait](https://linux.die.net/man/1/inotifywait), avoiding any present or future issue with native/compiled code, making it easy to bring and work with on ARM and other IoT devices too.

 Where there is NodeJS, and there is `inotifywait`, this project might be all you need.